Veritius/bevy_stardust/README.md

 ## Features
 - Tightly integrated with Bevy ECS - everything is part of the `World` and `App`.
 - Automatically compartmentalised network messages, separated into 'channels' defined with Bevy components.
-- Multithreaded - Stardust network code is built off the back of Bevy's scheduler, so your systems run perfectly in parallel.
+- Runs in parallel - Stardust network code is built off the back of Bevy's scheduler, so your systems run perfectly in parallel.
 - Plugins can effortlessly add their own network code without any changes on your side.
 - Use any transport method to send messages over the internet, including UDP, WebRTC, even [signal flags](https://en.wikipedia.org/wiki/International_maritime_signal_flags) - without changing any of your systems.
 - Effortlessly write networked code - Stardust takes care of the hard stuff, so you can focus on the fun stuff.